tayal121rebalance/Merkle-Frontend/README.md

 ![image](https://github.com/tayal121rebalance/Merkle-Frontend/assets/108736898/5d0b1271-d41a-48b7-882f-97e0b254082d)

+RUN COMMANDS BELOW

-use command :  yarn to install dependencies.
+1.use command :  yarn to install dependencies.
-Create a account on calendarific and generate your new API key.
+2.Create a account on calendarific and generate your new API key.
-Or else Inside .env file paste the API key mentioned in the mail on terminall use : yarn run dev and open localhost:3000
+3.Or else Inside .env file paste the API key mentioned in the mail 4.on terminall use : yarn run dev and open localhost:3000